-What does I Write Sins Not Tragedies mean?
+What do you think I Write Sins Not Tragedies means?

 Panic!
 At The Disco: I Write Sins Not Tragedies Meaning